k-deguz/k-deguz.github.io/essays/going-forward.md

 </div>

 ## Future endeavors
 A memorable high school experience was enough to solidify my choice to major in ICS at UH Manoa.
 Although university would be a major step to earning the success I aim for, I had little motivation in the first semester.
 Assignments and due dates quickly went by, all while I struggled to develop momentum to catch up.
 I fell behind and into a narrow, bottomless pit with which I attempted to claw my way out.
 Fortunately, summer break came.
 In time, I gradually eased myself back to what we learned in the two previous semesters.
 However, I still catch myself falling back into old habits.
 When I do, I quickly realign and maintain my focus to avoid more issues.
-In this class, I hope to continue honing my coding abilities to secure a job in the field of computer science.
+In future undertakings, I hope to continue honing my coding abilities to secure a job in the field of computer science.